compose/transporter/README.md

-file - an adaptor that reads / writes files mongodb - a mongodb adaptor that functions as both a source and a sink postgres - a postgres adaptor that functions as both a source and a sink rethinkdb - a rethinkdb adaptor that functions as both a source and a sink transformer - an adaptor that transforms documents using a javascript function
+file - an adaptor that reads / writes files mongodb - a mongodb adaptor that functions as both a source and a sink postgres - a postgres adaptor that functions as both a source and a sink rabbitmq - an adaptor that handles publish/subscribe messaging with RabbitMQ rethinkdb - a rethinkdb adaptor that functions as both a source and a sink transformer - an adaptor that transforms documents using a javascript function
 ```